 Different locations will bring you into contact with distinctly different kinds of animals, specific to region and environment.
 Whether focused on domestic animals or working in scientific research environments, your primary responsibility will be the humane care of animals.

 Beginning work as a veterinary assistant is a great way to enter the field of veterinary medicine.
 While this career can be physically and emotionally demanding, especially if there’s an emergency, or a patient has to be put to sleep, supporting veterinarians in providing comfort to pet owners may be one of the most important aspects of the job.
 It assures them that your clinic is committed to giving their pet the best possible treatment.

 If you end up loving the work as much as the animals, consider studying to become a veterinary technician or technologist.
 These positions require more education and will increase your job prospects.
 To advance into a technician role, you’ll complete a two-year associate’s degree.
 To advance into a technologist position, you’ll complete a four-year bachelor’s degree program in veterinary technology.

 Veterinary science and support is a fast growing field for compassionate and capable animal lovers.

-Source: U.S. Bureau of Labor Statistics 2016-17 Occupational Outlook Handbook; Veterinary Assistants and Laboratory Animal Caretakers.
+Source: U.S. Bureau of Labor Statistics 2019 Occupational Employment Statistics; Veterinary Assistants and Laboratory Animal Caretakers.